Australian Lyme?

 - IGeneX immunoblot tests find Lyme in Australian blood samples.
 In a study of 100 Australian patients, 21% had been exposed to Borrelia burgdorferi sensu lato, the causative agent of Lyme disease, 18% to the tick-borne relapsing fever Borrelia group, while a further 7% were exposed to both groups of Borrelia.

-- Epidemiological evidence found within 2016’s Senate Inquiry submissions.
+- Epidemiological evidence found within 2016 Senate Inquiry submissions.

 Current Health Policy

-If the patient has travelled overseas and has Lyme symptoms, they will be referred to an infectious disease specialist with the possibility of an official Lyme diagnosis.
-If a recognised tick-borne disease is suspected, they may be referred to an infectious disease specialist.
-If they do not fit into one of those two groups, the Department of Health dictates that the illness be called “DSCATT – Debilitating Symptom Complex Attributed to Ticks” though this is not a diagnosis, and this description has not proven to have improved the situation for patients in any way.
-If following the DSCATT Clinical Pathway (The Department of Health’s doctor’s guide for tick-borne diseases), symptom management is the most a doctor in the mainstream medical system is allowed do.
+If the patient does not fit into one of those two groups, the Department of Health classifies the illness as “DSCATT – Debilitating Symptom Complex Attributed to Ticks,” though this is not a diagnosis, and this description has not proven to have improved the situation for patients in any way.

 (NB.
 The LDAA strongly disputes the term DSCATT and the DSCATT Clinical Pathway).